CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 /// type=SS, answer=[5]

-Which statement correctly describes the error message?
+Which statement correctly describes the error?

 - The `students` table is miswritten as `student` on line 4.